ARPA-SIMC/fedora-live-netroot/README.md

 local directory, installing a local pxe bootloader and starting a virtual system with qemu emulating the pxe network boot process.

-The only preliminary operation is to adjust the contents of the file `live_netroot_hosts` for setting up a list of labels referring to configured systems.
-Every label is associated with a single installation recipe, but it may be associated to different root filesystem provisioning (e.g. nfs and nbd).
+The only preliminary operation required is to adjust the contents of the file `live_netroot_hosts` for setting up a list of labels referring to configured systems.
+Every label is associated with a single installation recipe, but it may be associated to different root filesystem provisioning method (e.g. nfs and nbd).

 The variables to be defined for each label are:
  * `NETROOT` directory where the root filesystem will be built on the